 There are three measures:

 The applicant can argue against the specific grounds cited by the Examiner.
-For example, if the rejection states that the trademark merely indicates a “quality” of the designated goods or services, the applicant could attempt to argue that such an interpretation is not direct, or is not viewed in that manner in the particular trade in which use of the mark is intended, or to argue that the mark is not indicated in a common manner,
+For example, if the rejection states that the trademark merely indicates a “quality” of the designated goods or services, the applicant could attempt to argue that such an interpretation is not direct, or is not viewed in that manner in the particular trade in which use of the mark is intended, or to argue that the mark is not indicated in a common manner, especially if the trademark has a unique composition.

 Although a trademark that has acquired a secondary meaning through long and extensive use in Japan may be registered, the standards are extremely high.

-There are four measures:
+There are five measures:

 There are two possible measures:

-Unregisterable.
+Unregistrable.
 Unless the reasons for refusal are completely overcome, the application will be refused as a whole.
 If the applicant intends to register the application on the other classes which were not refused as soon as possible, it is advisable to divide the application into two independent applications.
 However, in the case of an international application under the Madrid Protocol, such division is not allowed.

 The applicant may file an Appeal within three months of receiving such a decision.